Frédéric-Auguste Quesnel: Lower Canada

 Although Quesnel initially supported the Parti canadien, he held moderate political views, which made his position increasingly difficult as the party became more radical in its nationalism and began to be known as the Parti patriote.
 After several stands against Papineau and his supporters, the final break for Quesnel came over the Ninety-Two Resolutions, which the Legislative Assembly adopted in 1834, calling for significant constitutional changes in the government of Lower Canada.
 Quesnel was one of the few French-Canadian members of the Assembly to vote against the Resolutions.
 He supported Neilson's attempt to introduce more moderate resolutions, but both men were condemned at a public meeting at Saint-Athanase-d’Iberville.
+For his rejection of the Resolutions and break with Papineau, he was called a "chouayen", or "turncoat".
 In the general elections of 1834, both of them lost their seats to supporters of Papineau.
 Quesnel was defeated by Louis Lacoste, a more ardent nationalist and member of the Parti patriote.

 As the political situation in Lower Canada worsened by 1837, Quesnel, Clément-Charles Sabrevois de Bleury, and George Moffatt arranged a public meeting at Montreal in support of the government.
 Two months later the Governor, Lord Gosford, appointed him to the Executive Council of Lower Canada.
 When the Lower Canada Rebellion broke out in late 1837, the Patriotes condemned Quesnel as a vendu ("sell-out").
 His brother, Joseph-Timoléon, was forced to flee L'Acadie and to give up his magistrate’s commission.